alex-shapiro/ditto/README.md

 Ditto
 =====

 Ditto is a CRDT library focused on simplicity.
-It contains `Register`, `Set`, `Map`, `List`, `Text`, and `Json` CRDTs and provides a standard interface for generating ops, executing remote ops, and serialization.
-All CRDTs are op-based and tombstoneless.
-All remote ops are idempotent, so CRDTs can handle duplicate ops (eg due to a network outage) without losing consistency.
+It contains `Register`, `Set`, `Map`, `List`, `Text`, `Json`, and `Xml` CRDTs and provides a standard interface for creating, updating, and serializing.
+All Ditto CRDTs have the following properties:

+* They can be updated by both remote operations and remote state merges.
+* All remote operations and merges are idempotent.
+* Remote operations must be sent in the order they were generated.

 ## Usage